tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Advantages**: Works directly from reported summary statistics (m₁, m₂, s₁, s₂, n₁, n₂).
 No raw data required.
 No simulated data or distributional reconstruction.
 Correctly respects Welch's variance structure and degrees of freedom.
 Provides a continuous-outcome analogue of MFQ/GFQ.
 **Base metric**: CFS = continuous fragility score = (SE-unit distance between |T| and t*).
 **NBF pair**: MeCI
 **Note**: CFQ assesses fragility (stability of significance).
 It complements MeCI, which assesses robustness (distance from neutrality).
 Both should be reported for continuous outcomes.
+CI-only implementation note: When only a 95% CI for the mean difference is available, T and SE are reconstructed using a large-sample z-based approximation (t* ≈ 1.96).
+All resulting p, CFS/CFQ, and MeCI values are therefore approximate.

 ### 3.8 ANOVA-FQ — ANOVA Fragility Quotient  ⭐